 Running from Monday 6th May to Friday 27th September 2024 (seven days per week)

 Described as the greatest railway journey in the world, this 84 mile round trip takes you past a list of impressive extremes.
 Starting near the highest mountain in Britain, Ben Nevis, it visits Britain's most westerly mainland railway station, Arisaig; passes close by the deepest freshwater loch in Britain, Loch Morar and the shortest river in Britain, River Morar, finally arriving next to the deepest seawater loch in Europe, Loch Nevis!

-The train stops en route to Mallaig at the village of Glenfinnan (see below).
+The train stops en route to Mallaig at the village of Glenfinnan (see below and subject to time permitting).
 Beyond Glenfinnan are the beautiful villages of Lochailort, Arisaig, Morar and Mallaig.
 You may alight at Arisaig by request to the guard.
 From here, on a clear summer's day, you can see the "Small Isles" of Rum, Eigg, Muck, Canna and the southern tip of Skye.
 The train continues on from here passing Morar and the silvery beaches used in the films "Highlander" and "Local Hero".